Yorkshire CD books

 The quality of the printing of this book is anything but good in some places and should really be scanned in photographic mode.
 However to do this requires two CD roms for this book alone due to the resulting files being so large, so it is presented to you as black and white with every page being readable but the text not being as good as I would have liked it to have been.

-The above Acrobat files were extracted from the CDrom and shows the quality of the images.
+The above Acrobat files were extracted from the main pdf file and shows the quality of the images.
 You will need at least version 5 of Acrobat to open this file.
 If you do not have an up to date version please go to the Adobe web-site to obtain a free version of Acrobat Reader.

 If you would prefer the real book(s), please contact The Idle Booksellers through their website.